How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 Does it work with Zoom / Google Meet / Microsoft Teams?

 Yes.
 Because it captures at the Mac OS level, any web conferencing tool running on your screen works — browser version or native app, no preference.
+Same flow regardless of which platform the meeting's on.

 How accurate are the transcripts?